NinaZumel/dark_tales_sleuth/content/stuart-palmer/stigma.md

 {% image "./images/stigma.png", "Two men face each other.
 The man on the left is explaining something to the man on the right, who looks on increduously." %}

-*The man of mystery showed weird burns that came and went on his body.
-In dreadful fashion, the doctor learned the why of it.*
+<p class="largeintro">The man of mystery showed weird burns that came and went on his body.
+In dreadful fashion, the doctor learned the why of it.</p>

 THE strangest thing in my long and varied career as a general practitioner happened in prosaic New York, not twelve blocks from where I still have my office.